|

 The Essence of Bhagavad-Gita

-The Bhagavad-Gita teaches you how to live in this world of illusion, find
+The Bhagavad-Gita teaches you how to live in this world of illusion,

-your true nature and purpose, and do your duty by remaining amidst the
+purpose, and do your duty by remaining amidst the

 routines of life and facing them squarely with a sense of fearlessness,